Second Battle of Caloocan: Filipino preparations

 Luna's headquarters was established in Polo (now Valenzuela), and operations for the counterattack were prepared there.
 The troops directly under his command were organized into three brigades.
 The West Brigade was under General Pantaleon Garcia, the Center Brigade was under General Mariano Llanera, and the East Brigade was under Colonel Maximino Hizon.
-The plan envisioned by Luna and his army staff was to effect a union of forces from the north and south of Manila with the sandatahanes or bolomen inside the city.
-The other forces that were to attack simultaneously with Luna's troops were the men of General Licerio Gerónimo from the east, and the men of Generals Pío del Pilar and Miguel Malvar from the south.
-Luna even requested the battle-hardened Tinio Brigade in Northern Luzon, under the command of Manuel Tinio.
+The plan envisioned by Luna and his army staff was to effect a union of forces from the north and south of Manila with sandatahanes inside the city.
+The other forces that were to attack simultaneously with Luna's troops were General Licerio Gerónimo's Morong Battalion from the east, General Pío del Pilar's brigade and Miguel Malvar's Batangas Brigade from the south.
+Luna even requested the battle-hardened Tinio Brigade in Northern Luzon.
 It had more than 1,900 soldiers.
 However, Aguinaldo gave only ambiguous answers.
 The total Filipino force amounted between 5,000 men.
 The defending American force had 15,000 to 20,000 men in Manila and its suburbs.

+The Western Brigade was composed of the following battalions: the Manila Battalion, under Colonels Pacheco and Soriano, was to attack via Tinajeros; the Salvador Battalion, Colonel Maximino Hizon's Pampanga Battalion, and the 5th Malolos Battalion were to advance south and occupy the tramway station; the Kawit Battalion was to occupy the Meisic police station; and a separate column under Paco Roman, led by Torres and Pajarillo, was to enter via Vitas, supported by seventy sandatahanes.
+The Center Brigade consisted of five companies of the Nueva Ecija Battalion, supported by two companies of sharpshooters.
+The East Brigade was composed of a column of the Pampanga Battalion, led by Major Canlas, who were to enter via La Loma, and the Pangasinan Battalion, which was to advance via Balic-balic toward Sampaloc.